lorawan-academy/week7/sketch/README.md

 <img src="resources/WrongBaudrate.png" alt="Image of a garbage response" width="1000" align="middle">

 Some extra hardware will be needed.
 For our use case, a FTDI programmer was used.
 There are other methods to configure the ESP.
-Like comunicate with it through an [*arduino*](http://www.martyncurrey.com/arduino-to-esp8266-serial-commincation/), but we will only be looking at the FTDI one.
+Like communicate with it through an [*arduino*](http://www.martyncurrey.com/arduino-to-esp8266-serial-commincation/), but we will only be looking at the FTDI one.

-*NOTE: It is worth mentioning that if the baudrate is indeed 115200 the example used with the arduino is not going to work, as it is using the softserial library, which can only go up to 57600.
+*NOTE: It is worth mentioning that if the baud rate is indeed 115200 the example used with the arduino is not going to work, as it is using the softserial library, which can only go up to 57600.
-A work around would be to use a mega which has multiple hardware serials, which can handle the 115200 baudrate.*
+A work around would be to use a mega which has multiple hardware serials, which can handle the 115200 baud rate.*

 With the FTDI it is possible to connect the ESP directly to a pc, and issue commands.